spartantri/kringle2020/docs/achivements/A-Kringle-kiosk/A-Kringle-kiosk.md

 ![Welcome](A-KringleKiosk-welcome.png)

 ## Escaping to shell
-Using back ticks can be used to execute shell comamnds but the output is being filtered so to show the output we redirect the `stdout` to `stderr`
+Using back ticks can be used to execute shell comamnds but the output is being filtered, so to show the output we redirect the `stdout` to `stderr`

 ```
 `/bin/bash 1>&2`